 To make matters more difficult, care providers can falsely document their actions and physicians forget to put in orders.
 These actions (and inactions) lead to the development of dangerous pressure ulcers every day.

 If you believe you, or a loved one, are the victim of neglect and that negligence has resulted in the formation of a pressure ulcer, you need help.
-Christopher C. Walton is an award-winning elder abuse attorney in San Diego.
+Christopher C. Walton is an award-winning elder abuse attorney.
 He has the skills and experience to help you and your family navigate this troubling and complex issue.
 Contact Chris today for a free consultation.